To always be prepared, Boy Scouts start welding

 "When you weld pipeline, it's an even more complex process than traditional welding," said Corky DeMarco, executive director of the West Virginia Oil and Natural Gas Association.
 "We are trying to train the next generation of welders who know a range of skills."

-David Seaton, CEO of engineering firm Fluor Corp, is concerned about labor costs and supply as his company helps build new chemical plants, pipelines, refineries and other large projects needing welders.
+David Seaton, CEO of engineering firm Fluor Corp (FLR.N), is concerned about labour costs and supply as his company helps build new chemical plants, pipelines, refineries and other large projects needing welders.

 "I started in the construction field, and I've always enjoyed that," Seaton said.
 "But I don't think we in the industry have done a really good job of educating that next wave of talent on the benefits of a long-term career in our market."